-If a student repeats a course in which he/she obtained an "F" grade, or does so in order to improve his/her CGPA, the last grade obtained will be considered in the calculation of the CGPA regardless of whether the last grade is higher than the original one or not.
+If a student repeats any course to improve his/her CGPA, the last grade obtained will be considered in the calculation of the CGPA regardless of whether the last grade is higher than the original one or not.
 However, the original grade will continue to appear in the academic record without affecting the calculation of the CGPA.

-The CGPA is also used for academic probation as follows: starting from the end of the first semester of study, if the student's CGPA is less than 3.0, he/she will be regarded as an "academically-warned" student and will be requested to improve his/her academic performance to raise the CGPA to 3.0 or higher.
-(See Section 7.5 b for the policy regulating the study load of warned students).
+The CGPA is also used for academic probation as follows: starting from the end of the first semester of study, if the student's CGPA is less than 3.0, he/she will be regarded as an "academically-warned"

+student and will be requested to improve his/her academic performance to raise the CGPA to 3.0 or higher.
+(See Section 1.5 b for the policy regulating the study load of warned students).